m.Stock by Mirae AssetOpen Demat Account

 • Step 4:

-Additional Benefits of MTF (eMargin)
+Additional Benefits of Pay Later (MTF)

 Margin trading facility in India provides you with the opportunity to leverage your investments and potentially enhance your returns.
 It allows you to participate in larger trades and access a wider range of investment opportunities.
 However, it is crucial to understand the requirements, regulations, and risks associated with margin trading.